-- 1. Determines situations that require different role functions and shifts roles accordingly to meet referral needs - a.
+- 11. Determines situations that require different role functions and shifts roles accordingly to meet referral needs - a.
 Interact professionally as a member of a multidisciplinary team - b.
-Provide psychological input to improve patient care and treatment outcomes - 2.
+Provide psychological input to improve patient care and treatment outcomes - 12.
 Applies teaching methods in multiple settings - a.
-Interact professionally as a member of a multidisciplinary team - b.
+Interact professionally as a member of a multidisciplinary team

+- b.
 Provide informative and appropriate professional presentations - c.
-Engages in role-played consultation, peer consultation or provision of consultation to other trainees

-- 3. Applies literature to provide effective consultative services (assessment and intervention) in most routine and some complex cases - a.
+Engages in role-played consultation, peer consultation or provision of consultation to other trainees - 13.
+Applies literature to provide effective consultative services (assessment and intervention) in most routine and some complex cases - a.
 Provide accurate and clinically relevant feedback regarding testing, assessment, and behavior modification plans to non-psychology staff - b.
 Provide psychological input to improve patient care and treatment outcomes\ - c.
-Apply evidence-based practice in clinical work - 4.
+Apply evidence-based practice in clinical work - 14.
 Demonstrates knowledge of didactic learning strategies and how to accommodate developmental and individual differences across multiple settings. - a.
 Interact professionally as a member of a multidisciplinary team - b.
 Provide informative and appropriate professional presentations - c.
-Apply evidence-based practice in clinical work - Demonstrates awareness of multiple and differing worldviews, roles, professional standards, and contributions across contexts and systems; demonstrates intermediate level knowledge and respect of common and distinctive roles and perspectives of other professionals - a.
+Apply evidence-based practice in clinical work - 15.
+Demonstrates awareness of multiple and differing worldviews, roles, professional standards, and contributions across contexts and systems; demonstrates intermediate level knowledge and respect of common and distinctive roles and perspectives of other professionals - a.
 Interact professionally as a member of a multidisciplinary team - b.
-Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - 6.
+Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - 16.
 Demonstrates beginning, basic knowledge of and ability to display the skills that support effective interdisciplinary team functioning - a.
 Provide accurate and clinically relevant feedback regarding testing, assessment, and behavior modification plans to non-psychology staff - b.
 Interact professionally as a member of a multidisciplinary team - c.
-Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - 7.
+Effectively engage in self-evaluation to utilize personal strengths in the therapeutic process - 17.
 Participates in and initiates interdisciplinary collaboration/consultation directed toward shared goals - a.
 Provide accurate and clinically relevant feedback regarding testing, assessment, and behavior modification plans to non-psychology staff - b.
-Provide psychological input to improve patient care and treatment outcomes - 8.
+Provide psychological input to improve patient care and treatment outcomes - 18.
 Develops and maintains collaborative relationships over time despite differences - a.
 Interact professionally as a member of a multidisciplinary team - b.
-Effectively engage in self-evaluation in order to utilize personal strengths in the therapeutic process - 9.
+Effectively engage in self-evaluation to utilize personal strengths in the therapeutic process - 19.
 Develops and maintains effective and collaborative relationships with a wide range of clients, colleagues, organizations and communities despite potential differences - a.
 Interact with colleagues and supervisors in a professional and appropriate manner - b.
-Engage in self-care and appropriate coping skills in regard to stressors - 10.
-Demonstrates cultural humility in actions and interactions
+Engage in self-care and appropriate coping skills regarding stressors - 20.
+Demonstrates cultural humility in actions and interactions - a.
+Adds to the cultural competence and knowledge base of the team